Pokemon: The Unknown Continuum

 "Well, I think you are paranoid."
 It said, sounding very friendly, almost to the point of being creepy "After all, this could be a fantastic move for my guild – who knows what skills he will bring from abroad?"

 "Guildmaster, Loudred has a point – how can we know if they are trustworthy?"

 "Just let him in, I'll speak to them personally."
 The warm voice said, presumably belonging to Wigglytuff, but I couldn't decide if he was more friendly or creepy sounding.
 I'd say it was both, and in equal measures too.

 "Fine, but I will keep a close eye on him, and I'm sure Loudred will be happy to do so as well."
 The bird-like voice said, somewhat smugly.
 I looked in front and saw the portcullis open up slowly in front of me.
 "Just until he settles in, and maybe a bit more after that."

-Well, it seems like I was about to enter a building with a racist pig, an untrusting paranoid bird, a young teenager who looked sounded like he barely just joined, and a kooky guildmaster.
+Well, it seems like I was about to enter a building with a racist, walking mouth, an paranoid bird, a young teenager who looked sounded like he barely just joined, and a kooky guildmaster.
 Fucking brilliant.
-The portcullis soon opened and we were called in by Chatot, and as we soon saw, the guild headquarters were far bigger than it looked – it was all underground by the looks of things as we climbed down together, which was tough with these stubbier limbs.
+The portcullis soon opened and we were called in by Chatot, and as we soon saw, the guild headquarters were far bigger than it looked.
+It was all underground by the looks of things as we climbed down together, which was tough with these stubbier limbs.